 |It does not follow the law of reflection and refraction.||It does not follow the law of reflection and refraction.||It follows the law of reflection and refraction.|

-The difference between the modes of heat transfer should be understood clearly as these are an important topic in thermodynamics.
-To Know more about conduction, convection and radiation Visit BYJU’S.
+The differences between the modes of heat transfer should be understood clearly, as this is an important topic in thermodynamics.

 See the video below to learn about charging by conduction